dm-academy/Calavera/docs/Installation.md

 ## Prerequisites
 --
-In terms of skills, you will probably need to spend at least a little time with the basics of Vagrant.
+In terms of skills, you need at least a little Vagrant.
 It is probably the easiest tool in the box here to familiarize yourself with, and there is good material on the web just a Google search away.
 If you are really, truly unfamiliar with basic computing, virtualization, networking, and the like, this may not be a good project for you to start with.

 You need: